nrfconnect/sdk-nrf/doc/nrf/installation/install_ncs.rst

 #.
 Get the |NCS| code as described in :ref:`cloning_the_repositories` for the command line.
    (You can skip step 2.)
-   When you first install the |NCS|, it is recommended to install the latest released versions of the SDK.
+   When you first install the |NCS|, it is recommended to install the latest released version of the SDK.
 #.
 Install the Python dependencies.
    Expand the section below to see the commands.